NguyenTrongPhuc552003/reinforcement-automative-hexapod/README.md

 # Hexapod Robot Project

-This project implements a hexapod robot control system using BeagleBone AI.
+This project implements a hexapod robot control system using BeagleBone Black.
 The system consists of kernel drivers for hardware control and user-space applications for high-level control.

 ## Project Structure